kyeser/bibliographies/ims-2017-tokyo.md

 * Dixon, Wheeler Winston.
 1995. *It Looks at You: The Returned Gaze of Cinema*.
 Albany: State University of New York Press.
 * Donnelly, K. J., and Philip Hayward, eds.
 2013. *Music in Science Fction Television: Tuned to the Future*.
 New York: Routledge.
 * Dubeck, Leroy W., Suzanne E. Moshier, and Judith E. Boss.
 2004. *Fantastic Voyages: Learning Science Through Science Fiction Films*.
 2nd ed.
 New York: Springer-Verlag.
+* Feldstein, Richard, Bruce Fink, and Maire Jaanus, eds.
+1995. *Reading Seminar XI: Lacan’s Four Fundamental Concepts of Psychoanalysis; The Paris Seminars in English*.
+Albany: State University of New York Press.
 * Flinn, Caryl.
 1992. *Strains of Utopia: Gender, Nostalgia, and Hollywood Film Music*.
 Princeton, NJ: Princeton University Press.
 * McGowan, Todd.
 2003.
 “Looking for the Gaze: Lacanian Film Theory and Its Vicissitudes.” *Cinema Journal* 42 (3): 27–47.
 * ———.
 2007. *The Real Gaze: Film Theory after Lacan*.
 Albany: State University of New York Press.